-Under the accounting guidance related to the presentation of financial statements, when preparing financial statements for each annual and interim reporting period, management has the responsibility to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within 12 months after the date that the financial statements are issued.
-In making our evaluation, we considered our financial position and liquidity sources, including forecasted future cash flows and our ability to meet contractual obligations that are due or may become due over the next 12 months.
-We determined that there is not substantial doubt about our ability to continue as a going concern over the next 12 months as of August 5, 2021.
+Under the accounting guidance related to the presentation of financial statements, when preparing financial statements for each annual and interim reporting period, our management has the responsibility to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within 12 months after the date that the financial statements are issued.
+In making our evaluation, we considered our financial position and liquidity sources, including forecasted future cash flows and our ability to continue as a going concern for the next 12 months.
+We determined that there is not substantial doubt about our ability to continue as a going concern for the next 12 months as of November 5, 2021.